chainstarters/full-stack-react-test/README.md

 We need to estimate the total distance traveled.
 Assume they will go from home to the checkpoint and back home again.

-We need our database to give each user an integral ranking between 1-10 based on how far they must travel compared to the shortest and longest travel distance.
+We need our database to give each user an integer rank between 1-10 based on how far they must travel compared to the shortest and longest travel distance.

 We need to show each user how far each checkpoint is from where they are.